 "The CX300 is not the optimal array to put behind this except in SAN configurations," said EMC's Tom Joyce, senior director of NAS product marketing.
 "If you've got a CX300 SAN and you put a NetWin in front of this, you've added NAS to the party."
 "But I don't think it's a secret that EMC intends to move Clariion down as well."

-Joyce believes the NetWin110 will help EMC capture direct-attached storage (DAS) users
+Joyce believes the NetWin110 will help EMC capture direct-attached storage (DAS) users that have traditionally been out of EMC's reach.

 A base Clariion CX 300 configuration with a NetWin 110 front end will cost approximately $40,000 -- a hefty price tag for Windows-based NAS storage when compared to the likes of Dell's sub-$2,000 PowerVault 745N.
 But industry experts expect EMC to debut an entry-level Clariion in the coming weeks, which could finally make historically expensive EMC storage a viable option in the SMB market.